Skip to content

 Intelligent Routing & Fallback Chain

-The extractor service uses a strategy router (ExtractionStrategy) that selects the best backend based on file extension and file size.
-If the primary extractor fails, the service automatically falls back to the next extractor in the chain.
+The extractor service automatically selects the best extraction backend based on file type and characteristics.
+If the primary extractor fails or returns empty content, the service falls back to the next available backend in the chain.

 How it works: